Subscribe to updates

 Committee Forward Work Programme

-The committee noted the forward work programme, which has been consolidated into two longer meetings instead of three.
+The committee noted the forward work programme, which included a revised schedule of meetings to consolidate items into two longer sessions.

 The meeting concluded at 7:46 pm.